JesseEsquivel/MDATP/Scripts/WDAC/ReadMe.md

-# Microsoft Defender Application Control
+# Microsoft Windows Defender Application Control
 Here are a few things acquired while testing and developing MDAC for non-persistent VDI!

 # Java